Sandu Tudor: Final activities

-However, according to Daniil's accuser Petre Pandrea, the Burning Pyre lobby was not entirely adverse to collaborating with the communists.
+However, according to Daniil's accuser Petre Pandrea, the Burning Bush group was not entirely adverse to collaborating with the communists.
 In his memoirs, Pandrea claims that Scrima and "the ex-sailor" Tudor were together responsible for slandering the anti-communist and religiously innovative nuns of Vladimirești, eventually rounded up by the Securitate with the tacit approval of Orthodox prelates.
-The Securitate tried to persuade Scrima to work as an informant on the Burning Pyre, but came to the conclusion that "he presents no trust in what concerns our activity."
+The Securitate tried to persuade Scrima to work as an informant on the Burning Bush, but came to the conclusion that "he presents no trust in what concerns our activity."

-On the eve of June 14, 1958, Securitate forces descended on the Burning Pyre.
+On the eve of June 14, 1958, Securitate forces descended on the Burning Bush.
 The group had officially been branded a danger to "the social order" of Communist Romania, reflecting the Securitate's fears about the country's monastic revival.
 The communist apparatus had ordered a full clampdown on the Orthodox Church, masterminded by Securitate chief Alexandru Drăghici.

 Sandu Tudor was arrested in the home of his disciple Alexandru Mironescu, and kept in a cell together with a Securitate informant.
-According to the latter's taps, the Rarău hieromonk resented Scrima and Clément for having blown his cover—neither were aware that the Securitate had for long been intercepting all of Scrima's letters to his Burning Pyre colleagues.
+According to the latter's taps, the Rarău hieromonk resented Scrima and Clément for having blown his cover—neither were aware that the Securitate had for long been intercepting all of Scrima's letters to his Burning Bush colleagues.
 Subjected to interrogations, Tudor refused to nominate any of his student followers, and was apathetic during the interrogations of supposed witnesses.
 As noted by researcher Ioana Diaconescu, Tudor's unyielding stance may have even served to inspire the Securitate spy in his cell, whose notes indicate a growing admiration and a shared Orthodox faith.